pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-universal-iac/index.md

 Today’s launches include:

-* __Pulumi Java__: New support for Java across the entire Pulumi platform, providing full access to the rich software engineering ecosystem for Java and the JVM.
+* __Pulumi support for Java__: New support for Java across the entire Pulumi platform, providing full access to the rich software engineering ecosystem for Java and the JVM.
 * __Pulumi YAML__: A new simple YAML interface to the Pulumi platform, broadening the reach of Pulumi to use cases where a full blown programming language is not (yet!) necessary.
 * __Crosswalk for AWS in all Pulumi Languages__: Support for the popular Crosswalk for AWS packages (for ECS, VPC, API Gateway and EKS) in all Pulumi languages.
 * __AWS CDK on Pulumi__: Support for deploying AWS CDK constructs from within Pulumi infrastructure as code programs, enabling access to the broad array of higher-level components for AWS built by teams at AWS and the AWS CDK community.